rust-lang/book/src/ch04-01-ownership.md

 more depth about `String` specifically in Chapter XX.

 We've already seen string literals, where a string value is hard-coded into our program.
-String literals are on the stack, because our source code is actually the first thing that goes onto our stack.
 String literals are convenient, but they aren’t always suitable for every situation you want to use text.
 For one thing, they’re immutable.
 For another, not every string value can be known when we write our code: what if we want to take user input and store it?

 For things like this, Rust has a second string type, `String`.
 This type is allocated on the heap, and as such, is able to store an amount of text that is